-According to online sources, a “blue plate special” is a low-priced meal, usually rotating daily, at diners and cafés in the United States and Canada.
-I’ve read different versions of the origin of the “blue plate special” idea.
+According to online sources, a blue-plate special is a low-priced meal, usually rotating daily, at diners and cafés in the United States and Canada.
 Though it dates to the late 1800’s, the concept of classic but cheap food came to popularity during the 1920’s through the 1950’s.
 Today, the tradition is vanishing.

 So let me move through our Blue Plate Special Day…

 Into the Blue

 The dawn’s early light glows misty blue over the water outside our little hostel balcony.
 The village of Cucao across the narrow river lies in a pearlescent bath of blue so ethereal it hurts the eyes to look.
 And look we’d better, for the scudding indigo clouds promise the clear weather won’t hold out long today.